openpnp/openpnp/Scripting.md

 Scripting Events allow you to define scripts that will be run automatically by OpenPnP during certain events.
 These scripts should be placed in the `.openpnp/scripts/Events` directory.
 They should be named in accordance with the events described below (e.g. `Job.Placement.Complete.py`).
 Some Scripting Events include additional global variables.
 These are described below with each event.

+## Scripting Event List

+* Camera.AfterCapture: Called after an image capture.
+* Camera.BeforeCapture: Called before an image capture.
+* Camera.BeforeSettle: Called before the camera settle time, preceding a capture.
+* Job.AfterDiscard: Called after a part has been discarded.
+* Job.Finished: Called when a job completes.
+* Job.Placement.BeforeAssembly: Called before the process of handling a placement starts.
+* Job.Placement.Complete: Called after a placement is complete.
+* Job.Starting: Called before the job starts.
+* Machine.AfterHoming: Called after the machine is homed.
+* Nozzle.AfterPick: Called after a nozzle has picked a part.
+* Nozzle.BeforePick: Called before a nozzle picks a part.
+* Nozzle.AfterPlace: Called after a nozzle places a part.
+* Nozzle.BeforePlace: Called before a nozzle places a part.
+* NozzleCalibration.Starting: Called before nozzle calibration begins.
+* NozzleTip.BeforeLoad: Called before a nozzle tip is loaded in a nozzle.
+* NozzleTip.Loaded: Called after a nozzle tip is loaded in a nozzle.
+* NozzleTip.BeforeUnload: Called before a nozzle tip is unloaded from a nozzle.
+* NozzleTip.Unloaded: Called after a nozzle tip is unloaded from a nozzle.
+* Startup: Called after OpenPnP starts.
+* Vision.PartAlignment.After: Called after part alignment / bottom vision is performed on a part.
+* Vision.PartAlignment.Before: Called before part alignment / bottom vision is performed on a part.

+## Scripting Event Details

 ### Startup

 Called when system startup is complete.